san-sei/documents/content/en/docs/For_users/login.md

 - After clicking "Sign in with a security key", a wizard will be shown to you by your OS and asks you to touch your security key.

-- If the process is sucessfull, you will be logged in and able to see your panel.
+- If the steps are successfully taken, you will be logged in and able to see your panel.

 <p align="center">
     <img src="/images/vendor/UserPanel/enduserlogin_3.png">